quassy/prefect/docs/core/about_prefect/why-not-airflow.md

 Recall that in Airflow, DAGs are discovered by the central scheduler by inspecting a designating “DAG folder” and executing the Python files contained within in order to hunt for DAG definitions.
 This means that if you update the code for a given DAG, Airflow will load the new DAG and proceed blindly, not realizing a change was made.
 If your DAG definitions change or are updated regularly, this leads to a few headaches:

-- The ability to revisit or even run your old DAGs requires you to store the old code and names yourself as separate entities in your Airflow ecosystem
+- The ability to revisit or even run your old DAGs requires you to store the old code and names yourself as separate entities in your Airflow ecosystem.
-- the UI doesn’t know anything about your version system and can’t provide helpful information about versioned workflows
+- The UI doesn’t know anything about your version system and can’t provide helpful information about versioned workflows.

 In practice, this means that teams tend to resort to a combination of Github + the old-fashioned method for versioning: appending version information to filenames.
 Once again, this is not a burden if your workflows truly are slowly changing over time.
 However, as data engineering has become a fast-paced science, embracing experimentation and frequent updates, if only to deploy new models and parameters, this approach fails quickly.

 In Prefect Cloud, we have elevated versioned workflows to a first-class concept.
 Any workflow can become part of a “version group” for easily tracking and maintaining your history.
 As always, we have sensible defaults:

-- versioning automatically occurs when you deploy a flow to a Project that already contains a flow of the same name
+- Versioning automatically occurs when you deploy a flow to a Project that already contains a flow of the same name
-- when a flow is versioned, it gets an incremented version number and any prior versions are automatically archived (which turns off automatic scheduling)
+- When a flow is versioned, it gets an incremented version number and any prior versions are automatically archived (which turns off automatic scheduling)

 Both of these settings can be customized if you have more complicated versioning requirements.
-For more information, see the documentation for [Flow Versioning](/orchestration/concepts/flows.html#versioning).
+For more information, see the documentation for [Flow Versioning](/orchestration/concepts/flows/#versioning).

 ## Local Testing